Changes in electric-field noise due to thermal transformation of a surface ion trap: Analysis

 The observed stability of the Auger lineshapes does not rule out chemical changes in general, however, as some chemistry is not visible with Auger spectroscopy.
 For example, when the incident electron beam from an Auger spectrometer hits the surface of a material, the electrons break up some chemical compounds before their energy signatures can be measured.
 Hydrocarbon structures are particularly sensitive to energetic electrons \cite{Pantano1981}.
 As a result, even if hydrocarbon growth was the driver of a thermal transformation, we might not see evidence of this in any Auger line-shapes.
 However, if hydrocarbon compound growth drove a rise in ion heating rates, then bombarding these compounds with energetic electrons should cause the heating rates to go back down.
 We performed electron bombardment after a thermal transformation, see Fig.~\ref{fig:electron4}.
 The transformation is not reversed by electron bombardment, and thus we conclude that hydrocarbon growth cannot explain the thermally-driven increase of ion heating rates.
 Instead, electron bombardment slightly increased ion heating rates at high temperatures, which we speculate was caused by the electron-beam-induced deposition of carbon.

-\paragraph*{Structural changes of the metal film:} Having found no evidence that chemical reactions are driving thermal noise transformations, we shift our focus to the structure of the metal itself.
-Elemental aluminum has a melting temperature of 930~K. This is far lower than the melting temperatures of aluminum oxide and aluminum nitride, which are 2340 and 2470~K respectively.
-If atoms in elemental aluminum are mobile at our heat treatment temperatures of 550 to 600~K, and atoms in aluminum oxide and nitride are rigid at these temperatures, then thermal relaxation of the metal can explain the observed thermal noise transformations.
+\paragraph*{Structural changes of the metal film:} We now shift our focus to the arrangement of atoms in the film.
+If atoms in elemental aluminum are mobile at our heat treatment temperatures of 550 to 600~K, and atoms in aluminum oxide and nitride are rigid at these temperatures, then a restructuring of the metal can explain why thermal noise transformations only take place when elemental aluminum is present at the surface.

 The recrystallization temperatures of materials similar to ours can provide insight into the temperatures at which atoms in our trap surface become mobile.
 The \emph{initial recrystallization temperature} of a material is the temperature at which small crystal grains start to combine to form larger grains on a timescale of hours.
-The initial recrystallization temperature of a pure, bulk metal is typically about half of its melting temperature.
-Bulk aluminum, which melts at 930~K, has an initial recrystallization temperature of 470~K \cite{Drits1971}.
-In a set of experiments performed with aluminum foils, Drits \textit{et al.} \cite{Drits1971} found that the addition of impurities raises the recrystallization temperature, with the effect saturating as the concentration of impurities is raised.
-The addition of titanium raises the recrystallization temperature of aluminum by 110~K and saturates at an impurity concentration of 0.5\%.
-Copper raises the recrystallization temperature by 30~K.
+The initial recrystallization temperature of bulk aluminum is 420~K \cite{askeland_science_2011}.
+In a set of experiments performed with aluminum foils, Drits \textit{et al.} \cite{Drits1971} found that the addition of impurities raises the recrystallization temperature of elemental aluminum, with the effect saturating as the concentration of impurities is raised.
+In particular, they found that the addition of titanium raises the recrystallization temperature of aluminum by 110~K and saturates at an impurity concentration of 0.5\%.
+They separately found that copper raises the recrystallization temperature by 30~K.

 The noise transformation observed during treatment \textsc{heat 7}, see Fig.~\ref{fig:m7_v_time_recrystal}, saturated with a half life of 1.6$\pm$0.8 days at 575~K. During this heat treatment, the trap surface was primarily composed of elemental aluminum, with small amounts of copper, titanium, oxygen, nitrogen, carbon and argon present as well.
-With these impurities, we can expect the bulk recrystallization temperature to be at least 580~K.
+With titanium alone, we can expect the bulk recrystallization temperature to rise to 530~K, and additional impurities may further raise the recrystallization temperature of the film by a small amount.
+The expected recrystallization temperature range is consistent with the observed temperatures and timescales of thermal noise transformations.
+In contrast, the recrystallization temperatures of aluminum oxide and nitride are significantly higher than the temperatures reached in our experiments.
+An amorphous thin film of aluminum oxide crystallizes at 720 to 770~K \cite{Qin2014} while an amorphous film of aluminum nitride crystallizes at 1300~K \cite{broas_structural_2016}.